Asset Publisher

 Needle acupuncture (manual or electroacupuncture) may be considered medically necessary for the following indications:

-- Treatment of chronic pain (defined as duration of at least six months), including treatment of episodic migraines and/or tension-type headaches; OR
+• Treatment of chronic pain (defined as duration of at least six months), including but not limited to chronic pain from episodic migraines and/or tension-type headaches; OR

 II.
 Needle Acupuncture: Maintenance Therapy